BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 ---
 title: Get Started with Clojure
-description: Welcome to a zero-install, interactive, guide to get you started with Clojure and Interactive Programming
+description: An interactive guide to get you started with Clojure and Interactive Programming
 search:
   boost: 10
 ---